Antihemophilic factor viii/von willebrand factor (Injection)

 Warnings While Using This Medicine

 - This medicine is made from donated human blood.
 Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made from human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing by the company when these medicines are made.
 Although the risk is low, talk with your doctor if you have concerns.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: